OntoUML/ontouml-models/README.md

 ### Other ways to contribute

-If you find any problems on the repository or have ideas for its improvement, please let us know through the [catalog's contribution form](https://forms.gle/wNSMfaJfkS3hi69o7) or by [creating an issue](https://github.com/unibz-core/ontouml-models/issues).
+If you find any problems in the repository or have ideas for its improvement, please let us know through the [catalog's contribution form](https://forms.gle/wNSMfaJfkS3hi69o7) or by [creating an issue](https://github.com/unibz-core/ontouml-models/issues).

 ## Related software applications